Usually, the term “upgrade” is associated with something more expensive, but with VoIP, the opposite is true.

 VoIP, short for Voice over Internet Protocol, allows you to make and receive phone calls using your Internet connection instead of the traditional PSTN (Public Switched Telephone Network), which still uses wires and cables to transmit voice data.

 Now that reliable Internet connections are the norm across the country, and the FCC has begun exploring how to accelerate the move from PSTN to VoIP “as quickly as possible,” VoIP is quickly becoming the standard for business communication.
-Today, 36% of companies use VoIP, and it is now the top choice among US business owners.
+Additionally, with the pandemic scare in 2020 came an accelerated use of VoIP services to support work-from-home employees.
+For example, 57% of remote workers say they use instant messaging platforms (VOIP) often in their work to communicate.¹ So we can see how VOIP is now the top choice among US business owners and employees.

 If you’ve got an old phone system that’s expensive and hard to manage, it might be time to consider something new.
 Instead of simply upgrading the hardware of your existing phone system, a new approach might be better for your operations and your bottom line.